Performance Tracking > 2007 Mother's Day > Introduction |

-This information helps us analyze the End Users' shopping experience, the reliability of the IT infrastructure of the selected Internet retailers, and their estimated losses in case of downtime and failure of critical websites, web pages, web systems, network devices, and web applications.
+This information will provide insight into the End Users' shopping experience, the reliability of the IT infrastructure of the selected Internet retailers, and their estimated losses in case of downtime and failure of critical websites, web pages, web systems, network devices, and web applications.

 Continuous website monitoring for all six Internet retailers covers the period May 8 through May 14.
 The detailed reports and graphical charts are updated on a daily basis, showing the results from the previous day and for the entire monitoring period up to date.

 The WebSitePulse Performance Reports measure Website Uptime and Website Response Time as the most important metrics for the availability and the reliability of any web-based operation, critical for the End Users' overall online experience.
 The Reports reflect not only the performance of the websites home pages, but typically measure a complete web transaction representative for the End Users' interactions with a website.
 Measurements of the multi-step web transactions are made every 15 minutes, simultaneously from 3 different monitoring locations.
 The WebSitePulse advanced monitoring system has automated, built-in false alarm prevention and error verification controls that ensure the reliability of the measurement results.
 The Reports reflect the most common website performance criteria - response time and availability.
 In-depth analytical information is also collected and stored in the WebSitePulse system for future references.
 The WebSitePulse Application Monitoring service is used to collect data and produce the Report.